 The failure time estimation of interval censored data requires that $r_i < a_i$.
 Consequently, the method of Troutbeck assumes a consistent and homogeneous driver.
 This means that the largest rejected gap r_i recorded at intersection pass i must always be smaller than the corresponding accepted gap a_i .
 This is, however, often not fulfilled.
-To overcome this limitation, we have recently introduced a novel maximum likelihood approach to critical gap estimation [11].
-By extending it to a maximum a posteriori approach via the introduction of a prior on the expected critical gap, we were also able to significantly increase the estimation accuracy when only few observations from a given driver are available [12].
+To overcome this limitation, we have recently introduced a novel maximum likelihood approach to critical gap estimation (18).
+By extending it to a maximum-a-posteriori approach via the introduction of a prior on the expected critical gap, we were also able to significantly increase the estimation accuracy when only few observations from a given driver are available (19).

 4.2.
-Methodology of the user study
+Methodology of the Initial Personalization Study